openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

     - :math:`C`: Charge, SI unit: coulomb
     - :math:`Mol`: Amount of substance, SI unit: mol

-And the ``relative_value`` give the relationship between current unit and the SI unit.
+And the ``relative_value``gives the relationship between the current unit and the SI unit.
 For example, the ``relative_value`` of nanometer will be ``1e-9``.

-The unit package can accomplish most of work attributes to the unit, including but not limited in: unit converting, unit multiplying, unit division, and so on.
+The unit package can accomplish most of the work attributes to the unit, including but not limited to: unit converting, unit multiplying, unit division.

-This tutorial will give many useful demo code to both demonstrate the correction and show the basic usage of this package.
+This tutorial will give many useful demo codes to demonstrate the correction and show the primary usage of this package.

 .. note:: All the code show below can be found in ``<openpd path>/tutorials/unit.ipynb``.